-While some of the most successful leaders listen to and process the opinions of those around them, they also do not allow other people’s opinions of their failures from deterring them from achieving your goals.
+While some of the most successful leaders listen to and process the opinions of those around them, they also do not allow other people’s opinions of their failures to deter them from achieving their goals.
 You must learn from your mistakes, understand why they were mistakes, and strategize a new approach that will eventually lead to success.

 Even the most successful people in the world have suffered mistakes in their lives.
 If they allowed opinions to break them down, they would not be the people we know now.

 Successful Leaders Who Didn’t Allow Past Failures to Stand in Their Way:

 Here are a few examples of business leaders, athletes, and celebrities who grew from their failures.